So why chickens?

 Chicks often imprint on their child carers and when forced to give them up the young, and still bonded hatchlings, will suffer from the separation and possible social dysfunction.
 This is intrinsically cruel and sends a very poor message about responsibility to animals who have become dependent on a human for emotional enrichment and care.

-While most children want to treat animals carefully, not all do and some children can be cruel to these defenceless creatures.
+While most children want to treat animals carefully, not all do and some children can be cruel to these defenceless beings.

 Given that chickens can live for up to ten years, many of the families taking the chicks into their homes cannot see that far down the track and take the chick in on an emotional whim and do not give due consideration to the many responsibilities that go into caring for a living creature.
 Cases have been sited where parents and students have not been fully provided with basic information required to care for the chicks.
 In one instance the family relayed that they had not been told a fox proof enclosure was required and in several others ‘hens’ had morphed into ‘roosters’.